brevzin/cpp_proposals/118x_spaceship/spaceship-tuneup.md

 The normal candidate has Conversion and User, the reversed parameter candidate has User and Exact Match, which makes this similar to Tomasz's example: valid in C++17, ambiguous in C++20 under the status quo rules.

+## Today's Guidance

+From Herb Sutter's [post][herb.guidance] on the topic:

+> Actually, C++20 is removing a pre-C++20 can of worms we can now unlearn.

+> This example is “bad” code that breaks two rules we teach today, and compiling it in C++20 will make it strictly better:

+> (1) It violates today’s guidance that you should write symmetric overloads of a heterogeneous `operator==` to avoid surprises.
+In this case, they provided `operator==(A,int)` but failed to provide `operator==(int,A)`.
+As a result, today we have to explain arcane details of why `10==x` and `x==10` do different and possibly inconsistent things in this code, which forces us to explain several language rules plus teach a coding guideline to always remember to provide two overloads of a heterogeneous operator== (because if you forget, this code will compile but do inconsistent things depending on the order of `10==x` and `x==10`).
+That’s a can of worms we can stop teaching in C++20.

+> (2) It violates today’s guidance that you should also write a homogeneous `operator==` to avoid a performance and/or correctness pitfall.
+In this case, they forgot to provide `operator==(A,A)`.
+As a result, today we have to explain why `x==y` “works” in this code, but that’s a bug not a feature – it “works” only because we already violated (1) above, and that it “works” is harboring a performance bug (implicit conversion) and possibly a correctness bug (if comparing two A’s directly might do something different than first converting one to an int).
+If today the programmer had not violated (1), they would already get a compile-time error; so the fact that `x==y` is ambiguous is not actually new in C++20, what is new is that you will now consistently always get the compile-time error that you are missing `operator==(A,A)` instead of having it masked sometimes if you broke another rule.

+> So recompiling this “bad” code in C++20 mode is strictly good: For (1), C++20 silently fixes the bug, because the existing `operator==(A,int)` now does what the user almost certainly intended.
+For (2), C++20 removes the pitfall by making the existing compile-time diagnostic guaranteed instead of just likely.

+> Operationally, the main place you’ll notice a difference in C++20 is in code that a wise man once described as “code that deserves to be broken.”

+> Educationally, C++20 does remove a pre-C++20 can of worms, but mostly the only ones who will notice are us “arcana experts” who are steeped in today’s complexity (because we have to unlearn our familiar wormcan); most “normals” will only notice that now C++ does what they thought it did. :)

 ## Proposal

 The model around comparisons is better in the working draft than it was in C++17.
 We're also now in a position where it's simply much easier to write comparisons for types - we no longer have to live in this world where everybody only declares `operator<` for their types and then everybody writes algorithms that pretend that only `<` exists.
 Or, more relevantly, where everybody only declares `operator==` for their types and nobody uses `!=`.
 This is a Good Thing.